IRC with SSL and OTR Encryption

 /otr info

-For example you can share the fingerprints via GPG-signed emails, if the person fingerprint matches with the one visualized on your client then you can assume you can trust that user.
+For example, you can share the fingerprints via GPG-signed emails.
+If the person’s fingerprint matches the one visualized on your client, then you can assume you can trust that user.

 /otr trust 6DAB45AA 5569FFAC EEFA5122 C5C501FF ECEC4BFC

-Of course the fingerprint above is not real.
-You should never copy / paste your fingerprint anywhere, share it only with secure means of communications.
+Of course, the fingerprint above is not real.
+You should never copy / paste your fingerprint anywhere; share it only through secure means of communication.

 You can abort an authentication with: